Location Photography

 2. Where to Stay

 Avoid Cortina d'Ampezzo as a base.
-It's the most famous town in the Dolomites and priced accordingly — accommodation is expensive, it gets crowded, and you'll struggle to find anywhere with decent views for evening dinners.
-The surrounding villages give you better access, better value, and a much more authentic feel.
+It's the most famous town in the Dolomites and priced to match, it gets crowded, and you'll struggle to find anywhere with decent views for an evening meal.
+The surrounding villages give you better access, better value, and a far more authentic feel.

 Stay in AirBnBs.
-Self-catering is the right call for a trip like this — Italian produce is exceptional, cooking your own lunches saves money and means you can eat well on the trail, and having a kitchen gives you flexibility that hotels don't.
-Even in smaller villages there are good restaurants for the evenings you don't want to cook.
+Self-catering is the right call for a trip like this.
+Italian produce is exceptional, cooking your own lunches saves money and lets you eat well on the trail, and having a kitchen gives you a flexibility that hotels don't.
+Even the smaller villages have good restaurants for the evenings you don't want to cook.

-Week one — Penia.
+Week one, Penia.
 A quiet village in the Val di Fassa, well-positioned for the western Dolomites.
-Less famous than the Cortina area, which means less crowded walks and more of that undisturbed alpine feeling.
-Some excellent hiking on the doorstep, including Lago di Fedaia which was just down the road.
-We enjoyed this week just as much as the second, despite the walks being less well-known.
+It's less famous than the Cortina area, which means quieter walks and more of that undisturbed alpine feeling.
+There's excellent hiking on the doorstep, including Lago di Fedaia just down the road.
+We enjoyed this week as much as the second, despite the walks being less well known.

-Week two — San Vito di Cadore.
+Week two, San Vito di Cadore.
 Our preference of the two.
-Cheaper than Cortina, a good restaurant, and incredible views — we had a terrace, which made evenings genuinely special.
-Close enough to Cortina to access all the famous walks easily, far enough away to avoid the worst of the crowds and prices.
+Cheaper than Cortina, a good restaurant, and views to match.
+We had a terrace, which made the evenings.
+It's close enough to Cortina to reach all the famous walks easily, and far enough away to avoid the worst of the crowds and prices.
 If you can only do one base, make it here.

 What to look for in accommodation

-• Kitchen facilities — essential for packed lunches and keeping costs down
+• Kitchen facilities, for packed lunches and keeping costs down.

-• Proximity to your priority walks rather than proximity to a famous town
+• Proximity to your priority walks rather than to a famous town.

 3. The Walks (& Photo Spots)

-The locations below are grouped by base — Penia in the west first, then San Vito di Cadore in the east.
-This mirrors the two-week structure I’d recommend for the trip, and means each group naturally mixes the well-known with the quieter and less visited.
+The locations below are grouped by base, Penia in the west first, then San Vito di Cadore in the east.
+This mirrors the two-week structure I'd recommend, and it means each group naturally mixes the well-known with the quieter and less visited.

-If you're only doing one week, use this as a guide to which base suits your priorities: Penia or simiarl for a more local, less crowded experience with some exceptional scenery; San Vito or similar for access to the Dolomites' most iconic locations without Cortina's prices.
+If you're only doing one week, use this to decide which base suits your priorities.
+Choose Penia or somewhere similar for a more local, less crowded experience with exceptional scenery.
+Choose San Vito or similar for access to the most iconic locations without Cortina's prices.

 Seceda | Photography & Hiking Guide

-Seceda is one of the Dolomites' most photographed ridgelines — and unlike some famous spots, it fully delivers.
-The iconic view from the cliff edge, with the jagged Odle Towers rising behind and the valleys dropping away below, is as dramatic in person as it looks on every Instagram grid you've seen before visiting.
+One of the most photographed ridgelines in the Dolomites, and it earns it.
+The view from the cliff edge, with the jagged Odle spires behind and the valleys dropping away below, is as good in person as every version of it you've already seen online.

 Getting there

-Drive to Ortisei in Val Gardena and take the Col Raiser gondola — €34 return per person, which feels steep until you're standing at the top.
-It's worth every cent.
-The gondola skips a long, unrewarding climb and deposits you close enough to the good stuff that the remaining walk to the Seceda viewpoint feels earned rather than exhausting.
+Drive to Ortisei in Val Gardena and take the Col Raiser gondola, €34 return per person.
+It skips a long, unrewarding climb and drops you close enough that the walk to the viewpoint feels earned rather than exhausting.
+Well worth it.

 The walk

 Don't turn back at the viewpoint.
-The return route down through the valleys is where Seceda surprised us most — quieter, less photographed, and genuinely beautiful.
-The Langkofel massif dominates the view in the opposite direction to the Odles, and the light through the valley in the afternoon was some of the best we found anywhere on the trip.
-There's a rifugio at the bottom worth stopping at — good food, and a surprisingly photogenic cafe terrace if you're still shooting.
+The route down through the valleys is quieter, less photographed, and where Seceda surprised us most.
+The Langkofel massif dominates the view in the opposite direction to the Odles, and the afternoon light through the valley was some of the best we found anywhere on the trip.
+There's a rifugio at the bottom worth stopping at, with good food and a surprisingly photogenic terrace.
+One of my favourite frames from the whole trip was looking back down the cable car from the top station, with the Langkofel looming behind it.

 Practical notes

-• Take the first gondola of the day if you’re able to — the ridge gets busy and early light is better
+• Take the first gondola if you can.
+The ridge gets busy and the early light is better.

-• Walk up the second leg rather than taking the Fermeda chairlift — it's not long, and arriving at the viewpoint on foot makes it more rewarding
+• Walk the second leg rather than taking the Fermeda chairlift.
+It isn't long, and arriving on foot makes the viewpoint more rewarding.

-• The famous clifftop composition is now fenced off — great shots are still possible, just not from the exact spot
+• The famous clifftop composition is now fenced off.
+Good shots are still possible, just not from the exact spot.

-• The circular route back through the valleys is significantly less busy than the main ridge path
+• The circular route back through the valleys is far quieter than the main ridge path.

 Verdict: One of the best days of the trip.
 Go.